-A study by researcher Common Cents Lab found that nearly one in five independent contractors were unaware of the basic federal requirement underlying the freelance system: if you expect to make more than $1,000 in a given year, you must file estimated income and taxes every quarter.
+A 2016 study by researcher Common Cents Lab found that nearly one in five independent contractors were unaware of the basic federal requirement underlying the freelance system: generally, if you expect to make more than $1,000 in a given year, you must file estimated income taxes every quarter.1

 Quarterly taxes are the bane of the freelance world, as Uncle Sam requires the self-employed to pay their estimated taxes on an ongoing basis (mimicking the tax withholding from salaried workers’ paychecks).
 And, of course, the final summation on April 15 is no joy, either.

-Without a parent company to split the FICA costs, freelancers pay a whopping 15.3 percent self-employment tax1 on top of their state and federal responsibilities, based on their estimated income for the year.
+Without a parent company to split the FICA costs, freelancers pay a whopping 15.3 percent self-employment tax on top of their other state and federal responsibilities, based on their estimated income for the year.
 (And if they have a better than expected year?
-They get socked again during the traditional tax season).
+They get socked again during the traditional tax season).2

 The saving grace for the self-employed is they can consider a few more options than typical salaried workers when it comes to tax deductions.

 But here, too, are some stringent requirements.
 Independent contractors and freelancers going the deduction route have to be able to prove that those expenses are legitimately related to the profession they've chosen to pursue.

 The Internal Revenue Service doesn't have a specific list of what is and isn't allowed.
 However, it says, a deductible business expense " must be both ordinary and necessary .".
 In other words, it should be both common and helpful or appropriate in their trade or business.
 And what's good for one freelancer isn't necessarily good for another.

 "A given expense might not be appropriate in one business sector but might be quite appropriate in another," said Eric Smith, a spokesperson for the IRS.